 Sociodemographic and lifestyle information was collected upon enrolling in the study.
 This included data about self-reported pre-pregnancy BMI, physical activity, relationship status, smoking exposure, race/ethnicity, annual household income, and pregnant person’s level of education.
 Covariates were considered based on sociodemographic information available as well as a priori biological associations.

-Sensitivity analysis

-After noticing attenuation of models for infant birth weight with adjustment for gestational age at delivery, we conducted a stratified analysis.
-We evaluated trimester 3 weekday exposures in relation to infant birth weight in the full sample and then again in a sample without individuals who delivered preterm.
-We selected stratified analysis as we were underpowered to complete a full mediation analysis.

 Statistical Analyses

 Univariate analysis was completed on all sociodemographic, eating exposure, and health outcome data were assessed for normality through histograms and residual plots.
 Measures that are normally distributed are expressed as mean ± standard deviation (SD) and those that were not normally distributed are expressed as median ± inter-quartile range (IQR).
 After initial investigation of variables, we assessed the associations between covariates of interest and primary exposures and outcomes identified in this study, grouped by weekday or weekend and trimester.
+Due to low subject numbers in some categories of potential confounders, we collapsed them into fewer categories; such as dichotomizing self-reported race and ethnicity, parent educational attainment, annual household income.
 When data were distributed normally, association was determined through ANOVA.
 When data was not normally distributed, associations were assessed through Kruskal-Wallis test.
-Associations with a P-value <0.10 were considered as covariates for later trimester and weekday/weekend specific models.
-Due to low subject numbers in some categories of covariate groups, we collapsed them into fewer categories; such as dichotomizing self-reported race and ethnicity, parent educational attainment, annual household income.
+Associations with a P-value <0.10 were considered as statistically relevant confounders or precision covariates in multivariable-adjusted models.
 Final models for OGTT were adjusted for pre-pregnancy BMI, physical activity, sleep duration, annual household income, and dichotomized race/ethnicity.
 Infant birth weight models were adjusted for gestational age at birth, infant sex assigned at birth, sleep duration, annual household income, dichotomized race/ethnicity, and physical activity.

+Sensitivity analysis

+In models of infant birth weight, gestational age at delivery could theoretically be a mediator or a precision covariate.
+Thus, we conducted sensitivity analyses where we stratified models by preterm delivery status to evaluate this relationship.
+Specifically, we evaluated trimester 3 weekday exposures in relation to infant birth weight in the full sample and then again in a sample without individuals who delivered preterm.
+We selected stratified analysis as we were underpowered to complete a full mediation analysis.

 Results: